satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 --------

+If the goal of science is to move knowledge of the natural world forward, then the scientific review process should be open and

 Over the last decade, scientists, institutions, publishers and funding agencies have made tremendous strides in the way scientific research is disseminated and accessed.
 With the advent of open-access journals as